dr4athmos/spark/README.md

 ### Spark k8s deployment

-* spark-submit gives "missing OAUTH", the same problem occurs with other command not related with spark... details will follow
+spark-submit gives "missing OAUTH", the same problem occurs with other command not related with spark.

+Details in spark-submit_issue.txt

 ## Working on